agustinbalquin/instagram/README.md

 The following **additional** features are implemented:

+- [x] User can upload a profile picture
+- [x] Style the login page to look like the real Instagram login page
 - [x] User Section Headers
 - [x] Animated NSNotfication
 - [x] User can sign out